 What about water-based paints and primers?

 Regarding your hard surface flooring, cleaning with hydrogen peroxide works well but if you are removing the flooring, you may have plywood underneath that still contains formaldehyde.
-AFM Safecoat Safeseal and Hardseal are both designed to block off-gassing of formaldehyde.
-You could use either of these on your subfloor if you experience off-gassing when you remove your existing flooring.
+AFM Safecoat Safeseal is designed to block off-gassing of formaldehyde.
+You could use this on your subfloor if you experience off-gassing when you remove your existing flooring.